 This also should be put in the reverse chronological order just like that in the work experience.
 Your recent education should be on the top followed by the course you took earlier.

 Check out this example for better understanding:

-Here, one important factor that you should be concerned about is that a standard resume is only 2 pages long.
+Here, one important factor that you should be concerned about is that a standard help desk resume is only 2 pages long.
 No need to fit in all the projects and other irrelevant details here.

 If you have achieved anything remarkable during your academic tenure, that information can be separately put under the section of 'Awards & Achievements'.

 Help Desk Resume: Certifications & Trainings